rstrotmann/td/docs/input.md

 ### Period highlighting

 To visually make a period stand out, the _period_ element can include a _decoration_ field.
 Possible values are "highlighted" for a shaded background or "bracketed" to indicate, e.g., optional periods.
-Setting the value to "none" removes the effect, this can be used for quick testing purposes.
+The _decoration_ field may have a single value or a combination of multiple values.
+In the latter case, the values must be provided as a list, see, e.g., Period 4 in the below example.

+Two adjacent periods that are both bracketed will not be rendered as individually bracketed but enclosed together in brackets, see, e.g., Periods 3 and 4 in the below example.

 ```json
 {